 Support: levels of sick absence often rise if employees feel they cannot talk to managers about issues that are troubling them.
-One possibility is the common issue of bullying – perhaps a member of your team is a bully and you are completely unaware?
-For tips on how to tackle the issue, view our blog on bullying in your business.
+One possibility is the common problem of bullying – perhaps a member of your team is a bully and you are completely unaware?
+(See our separate blog post on this.)

-Relationships: a failure to build relationships based on good behaviour and trust can lead to problems related to discipline, grievances and bullying.
+Relationships: a failure to build good working relationships based on trust can lead to conflict and unacceptable behaviour.

-Role: employees will feel anxious about their work with your hair or beauty business if they don't know what is expected of them.
+Role: employees will feel anxious about their work if they don't know what is expected of them.

 Change: change needs to be managed effectively or it can lead to uncertainty and insecurity.

 Our Guide to Recruitment is available to NHF Members only.